-Peter Bruce (Finance & Operations Manager) is the appointed Company Secretary of Variety - the Children's Charity of Victoria (appointed 19 August 2020).
+Peter Bruce (Head of Finance & Operations) was appointed Company Secretary of Variety - the Children's Charity of Victoria (appointed 19 August 2020).
+Peter is a qualified accountant with over 20 years of finance experience with large corporates and not for profit organisations.